Portable is growing and we are looking for passionate and motivated leader to join our awesome team!

 You enjoy working with multidisciplinary teams of designers, developers and producers on a wide range of projects.
 You actively participate in retros, planning sessions and are involved in driving other project and company rituals.

 You also demonstrate excellent teamwork and communication and are proactive in identifying gaps in your capability.
 You are able to manage your time and priorities, as well as communicate clearly in written and verbal communications.

 As an agency we have a number of projects running in different technical stacks:

 We favour React, but have worked with Vue.
 We like Laravel, but have worked in NestJS and other frameworks.
 We create amazing things using WordPress and SilverStripe.

-As most of our projects are delivered via the web, our lead developers will have experience in a number of frameworks, most likely client and server side and have a broad understanding of the other related web application tools and services such as databases, cloud services and security best practices.
+As most of our projects are delivered via the web, our engineering managers will have experience in a number of frameworks, most likely client and server side and have a broad understanding of the other related web application tools and services such as databases, cloud services and security best practices.

-An example of what a week at Portable as a Lead Developer might look like:
+An example of what a week at Portable as a Engineering Manager might look like:

 - Pairing and mentoring of developers across the team to help with their growth